osmosis-labs/docs/docs/overview/integrate/frontend.md

-# Osmosis Zone Front End
+---
+sidebar_position: 7
+---

+# List on Main

 ## How to Add Assets onto the Osmosis Assets Page